brian-1989/brian-1989/README.md

 ## About me:

-- 🔭 I’m currently studying on holberton school
+- 🔭 I’m Backend Developer (Python)
-- 🌱 I’m currently learning MySQL, Python, JavaScript
 - 📫 How to reach me: dzapata@gmail.com
 - ⚡ Fun fact: Take a walk and discover new places ⛰ 🏕 🏖 ✈ 🛫